 A comprehensive psychodiagnostic evaluation includes more than just psychological testing.
 The client and others who know them well (such as spouse, parents, teachers) may be asked to complete questionnaires, inventories and/or surveys to gather data about functioning in a variety of settings.
 Medical, academic and/or psychiatric treatment records will also be requested and reviewed.

 Most clients will be administered an IQ test to determine overall cognitive abilities such as verbal and nonverbal reasoning, memory and processing.
-Tests measuring personality and mental health symptoms are also typically given.
+Tests measuring personality, mental health symptoms, effort and forthrightness are also typically given.
 An academic achievement test may be administered if there are questions about learning.
 Other specialized tests may also be administered as needed to provide more detailed information about specific concerns in various domains (memory, motor skills, executive functioning, attention, adaptive behavior, social skills, reading, writing, math, language, substance use).

 A report will be generated integrating data from the interview, records, and the results of the testing, inventories and surveys.
 A feedback session is then scheduled to explain the results and recommendations and to answer any questions.